fgrehm/serf-docker-vagrant-hipache/README.md

 and the `dockers-X` machines gets an [extra job](scripts/serf/configure-dockers-agent#L23-L36) that makes sure the agents are aware of each other by running a `serf join` back to the hipache machine.

+### Acknowledgement

+Thanks to [@jpfuentes2](https://github.com/jpfuentes2) for some early feedback on this.
+You might want to check out his [hipster-devops](https://github.com/jpfuentes2/hipster-devops) for another example of using Serf and Docker.